-- 1. Not entering into any agreement with an External Manager that does not agree in writing to comply with this policy. - 2.
-Not entering into any agreement with an External Manager who has violated this policy within the previous five years.
+- 1. Only entering into agreements with External Managers which agree in writing to comply with this policy. - 2.
+Not entering into any agreements with External Managers that have violated this policy within the previous five years.
 However, this prohibition may be reduced by a majority vote of the Board at a public session upon a showing of good cause.